THE PLEISTOCENE COALITION | PREHISTORY IS ABOUT TO CHANGE |

 Lake Manix in California; Photograph by Tom Baldwin (Issue 3)

 - Reassessing American archaeology: The legacy of Professor George F. Carter (Issue 12) - Breaking the Clovis barrier (Issue 16) - Paleo-camera at home (Issue 18) - Calico Early Man Site: Layers and reminiscences, a 4-decade personal history (Issue 21) - The Pleistocene's most well-traveled creature (Issue 24) - Observations on the Paleoamerican Odyssey Conference, Santa Fe, 2013 (Issue 26) - A celebratory dance (Issue 27) - Nature doesn't make artifacts!
 (Issue 27) - Forgotten heroes of archaeology series: Dr. George Francis Carter, 1912-2004 (Issue 30) - Dee Simpson and Louis Leakey and the beginnings of the Calico Early Man Site (Issue 31) - Louis Leakey's view on indigenous languages and age of the earliest Americans (Issue 31) - On the way to Calico's 50th (Issue 32) - Dee Simpson's story on the start-up of Calico (Issue 32) - The first artist: Comparing Blombos with an artifact dated half a million years older (Issue 33) - The art of hunting (Issue 33) - Denisovan bracelet: Advanced technological skills in early human groups is still resisted (Issue 35) - "To be or not to be?"
 That is the question.
 (Issue 35) - Let's take another look at Bilzingsleben (Issue 36) - Early man and the sea (Issue 37) - Upcoming Calico report (Issue 41) - 16,000-year old artifacts discovered at Gault site, Texas (Issue 42) - A nostalgic return to Calico (Issue 42) - Those pesky Denisovans (Issue 43) - The romance and prehistory of Lake Manix (Issue 46) - Comment on the March 8, 2017 Issue of Nature regarding Neandertal dentition (Issue 46) - The Pleistocene version of a multi-use tool (Issue 47) - Note on amateur group, Friends of Calico, that preserved Calico Early Man Site before denigration by money-hungry 'professionals' (Issue 49) - Update and review of 'modern level' Denisovan culture c.
 40-50,000 years ago (Issue 50) - Is it an artifact?
 (Issue 51) - Member news: Calico Early Man Site YouTube tour and links to PCN Calico articles (Issue 52) - PCN relevant reprint series: The first artist: Comparing Blombos with an artifact dated half a million years older (Issue 52) - Dissussion with Jim Harrod, PhD, about the Berekhat Ram object and H. erectus engravings from Trinil, Indonesia (Issue 53) - The Lost and Found Department: The importance of bringing fresh eyes to buried-away archaeological evidence (Issue 55) - Scientific implications of the 500,000-year old Indonesian engraved shell (Issue 56) - Human compassion and empathy: How far back do they go?
 (Issue 57) - Proposing a Pleistocene habitation gap in the Americas (Issue 58) - Denisova Cave, Siberia: Art, craftsmanship, and telling DNA (Issue 60) - Denisovan news: Keeping these remarkable though enigmatic people up front (Issue 62) - Early man and multi-use tools (Issue 64) - Compelling new evidence Neanderthals were smarter than you think (Issue 65) - Tom Baldwin's new report on the humanity of Neanderthals [added note by Layout editor] (Issue 65)5) - 8 proofs the 'ships not seen' effect causes scientific error in anthropology, biology, and paleontology Compilation of observations by Tom Baldwin, Richard Dullum, John Feliks and Dr. Virginia Steen-McIntyre (Issue 65) - Religion and art in mankind (Issue 67) - The fittest creatures, the innovators, the survivors - not necessarily the same (Issue 70) - The fittest creatures, the innovators, the survivors - not necessarily the same, Part 2: Humanity, religion, evidence (Issue 71) - Calico Early Man Site - a personal journey (Issue 72) - Paleolithic 'outsider art' - Children arranging imprints (Issue 73) - What makes archaeology science?
 (Issue 74) - The pros & cons of a natural Paleolithic remedy for intestinal parasites (Issue 75) - REPRINT: Breaking the Clovis barrier [Reprint Issue #23] (Issue 75) - Some thoughts on Upper Paleolithic female depictions (Issue 76) - Changing views of early man (Issue 77) - The value of evidence in Paleolithic anthropology -citing Tom Baldwin Homo erectus shell engraving (Issue 78) - Denisovan savants?
 (Issue 79) - Book review [The Indigenous Paleolithic of the Western Hemisphere by Paulette Steeves] (Issue 80) - Another coffin nail in Clovis' casket (Issue 81) - REPRINT: The Pleistocene's most well-traveled creature [Reprint Issue #24] (Issue 82) - The Pleistocene's most well-traveled creature: Taking another look [Revised from Issue #82] (Issue 84) - What does it take to be considered "human"?
-Excitement and caution regarding Rising Star Cave (Issue 85) - Reflections on the Bering Land Bridge megafauna superhighway (Issue 87) - Homo erectus - the original woodworker (Issue 88) - Archaeology's forceful methods and resulting errors (Issue 90) |
+Excitement and caution regarding Rising Star Cave (Issue 85) - Reflections on the Bering Land Bridge megafauna superhighway (Issue 87) - Homo erectus - the original woodworker (Issue 88) - Archaeology's forceful methods and resulting errors (Issue 90) - Our Pleistocene ancestors: What their daily lives might have been like, Part 1 (Issue 91) |

 |